Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

                      //    ]
 ```

 The "this" notation is a common one in Object Oriented Programming, or OOP.
 It always refers to the overall "thing" we are inside, or working with.
 At top level in a JavaScript program, "this" refers to the whole program invocation.
 We mentioned it above when talking about accidental creation of global variables.
+When JavaScript is used in a web environment, the global top level object is "window", referring to the screen/window/canvas hierarchy.
+When used as a standalone JavaScript interpreter, eg. the Mac "jsc" command-line tool we mentioned earlier, "window" is not there.

 You can access and modify the plain properties of objects directly by using `.propertyName`.